 “My brother,” Elana said, “graduated from the University of Economics here, but my uncle didn’t.
 He used to be a farmer outside Ben Tre.”

-Minutes later, Elana left on her short trip, carrying a small backpack.
+Minutes later, Elana left on her trip, carrying a small backpack.

-Karen added, “The brother was brilliant in school, but the family had no money at the time and couldn’t send him overseas.”
+Karen said, “The brother was brilliant in school, but the family had no money and couldn’t send him overseas.”
 She hesitated for a minute.
-“The brother is 10 years older than Elana, and it’s a case of his fighting old battles in new times.
-I suppose I should back off a little.”
+“The brother is 10 years older than Elana, and it’s a case of his fighting old battles, I suppose.
+I don’t judge.”

 When Karen looked up again, I said, “How’s your ear?”